 Your next opportunity to try the Omni 2.0 VR experience is at Amusement Expo in Las Vegas on March 26-28!
 Can’t come to the show?
-Try out VR ARENA in Austin!
+Try out Omni Arena in Austin!
 We’ll arrange for your hotel and, if you purchase a system, we’ll reimburse your flight expenses!

 Interested in Learning More?

-Virtuix CEO Jan Goetgeluk will present more data and insights from VR ARENA and Omniverse ESPORTS™ at a deep-dive educational webinar hosted by industry expert Bob Cooney on Thursday, March 21 at 2pm Eastern Time.
+Virtuix CEO Jan Goetgeluk will present more data and insights from Omni Arena and Omniverse ESPORTS™ at a deep-dive educational webinar hosted by industry expert Bob Cooney on Thursday, March 21 at 2pm Eastern Time.